Antonivka Road Bridge: Ukrainian bridge attacks

 By 23 August, repairs to the bridge had been completed and it was again in use by Russian forces.
 On 25 August, satellite images showed no fewer than 16 damage holes on the southern end of the bridge, with vehicle traffic queuing on both sides as a temporary ferry services provided a crossing route across the Dnieper.
 A pontoon bridge was constructed by Russian forces on the eastern side of the bridge and was 60% completed as of 25 August.

 The crossing was struck again on 29 August amid reports of a Ukrainian counteroffensive, and strikes continued on the bridge and crossing throughout the closing days of August.
 By early September, Russian authorities said the bridge would be impassable for cars for weeks.

 Russian retreat

 By 11 November, with Ukrainian forces entering Kherson and Russian forces leaving it, part of the bridge collapsed; according to the prominent Russian military blogger Rybar, the Russians destroyed it.
 An adjacent pontoon bridge was used by Russian forces during their withdrawal from Kherson.

+After the Retreat

+Combat around the bridge continued after the russian retreat.
+During the 2023 Ukrainian counteroffensive, Ukraine established a bridgehead around the bridge.

+In 2025, Russian troops launched an offensive to remove the Ukrainian presence around the bridge.
+In 2026, the 34th Marine Brigade (Ukraine) captured footage of elements of Russian 98th Guards Airborne Division surrendering to Ukrainian troops on the Russian side of the river.